sysrqmagician/extraneous/README.md

   - [ ] Delayed retry on error
 - [x] Hide videos under certain duration or with title matching regex
 - [ ] Create collections of channels
+- [ ] Cobalt.tools integration
+  - [ ] Replace downloader section with cobalt.tools integration
+  - [ ] Offer to stream from cobalt.tools download on watch page error (if possible)

 ## Installing